 When we use any drawing application, we have to deal with a lot of shortcuts for making quick changes.
 Wacom comes with multiple programmable buttons whereas the Surface Pro comes with no buttons.

-But the good news is Surface Pro supports an external flip cover which doubles up as a keyboard.
-Which means that you get a full range of shortcuts options via Keyboard.
+But the good news is Surface Pro supports an external flip cover that doubles up as a keyboard.
+This means that you get a full range of shortcuts options via Keyboard.

 Stylus – The Surface Pen